 Participants will be asked about the occurrence of any adverse events and where necessary, advised according to clinical judgement of the central research nurse and local research team (blind to treatment allocation), in conjunction with the relevant trial specific instructions about adjustment of dose (see section 8.2 Titration side effects).
 This information will be communicated securely to the site team.
+Additional phone calls may be required to support dose changes, and to follow up on adverse events.
 Participants will be given telephone numbers of their local study team and the central research team to seek advice at any point during the trial.

 7.4.
-Dispensing visits
+Dispensing timepoints

 Participants will be provided with the active or placebo patches at baseline, at the end of 2 and 7 months.
-Participants will be required to attend their local site pharmacy to collect the boxes of patches.
 This is covered in detail in Section 8.6.